January 1 1877: Maharaja Sayajirao III’s first Indian tour ended at Delhi, to attend the durbar, where Queen Victoria was proclaimed Empress of India.

 15 June 1897: Death of Princess Tarabai at 16 Years, daughter of Maharaja Khanderao Gaekwad and sister of Sir Sayajirao Gaekwad.

-16 June 1949: Baroda Medical College was inaugurated by the then Health Minister Dr. D.D.
-Gilider.
+16 June 1949: Baroda Medical College was inaugurated by Dr. D.D.
+Gilder, the Health Minister of Bombay State. (i)

 17 June 1906: By Order of Maharaja Sayajirao Gaekwad, Floor-Mill were started.